CSIS-iLab/on-the-radar/_briefs/unmanned-underwater-vehicle-uuv-systems-for-submarine-detection-a-technology-primer.md

   country: []
 title: 'Unmanned Underwater Vehicle (UUV) Systems for Submarine Detection: A Technology Primer'
-date: 2019-03-25 04:00:00 +0000
+date: 2019-03-25T04:00:00.000+00:00
 excerpt: |-
-  ### _Overview_

-  · Unmanned underwater vehicles (UUVs) are an emerging class of unmanned maritime vehicles (UMVs) with the potential to transform anti-submarine warfare (ASW) through new capabilities for sensing in the sea domain.
+  * Unmanned underwater vehicles (UUVs) are an emerging class of unmanned maritime vehicles (UMVs) with the potential to transform anti-submarine warfare (ASW) through new capabilities for sensing in the sea domain.

-  · UUV systems integrated into frontier submarine sensing technologies offer new positions (_increased vantage_) from which information can be ascertained.
+  * UUV systems integrated into frontier submarine sensing technologies offer new positions (_increased vantage_) from which information can be ascertained.
 UUV systems exemplify new tactical-level systems for detection and tracking given new adversary capabilities.

-  · Their small size and stealthy deployment may allow for reconnaissance in a contested environment that—when integrated into sensor networks and existing tailing capabilities—might increase the fidelity of information available to decision-makers.
+  * Their small size and stealthy deployment may allow for reconnaissance in a contested environment that—when integrated into sensor networks and existing tailing capabilities—might increase the fidelity of information available to decision-makers.
 authors:
 - _authors/andrew-reddie.md
 - _authors/bethany-goldblum.md